 Yes, any order must include at least $50 of product.
 This is to ensure that the products ordered can be shipped safely to our customers.
 All website orders are shipped overnight in insulated coolers, and the product mix/quantity achieved with a $50 order is appropriate for safe transport in our smallest cooler.
 This minimum order level is a safeguard that prevents us from shipping products in a mostly "empty" cooler where quick thawing may occur.

-All consumer orders are shipped in a reusable insulated container, chilled by gel packs and delivered to your door.
+All consumer orders are shipped in a reusable insulated container, chilled by dry ice or gel packs and delivered to your door.
 We use UPS overnight service for shipping.
-Standard overnight service will have your product delivered by 4:30 PM the next business day after shipping.
+Standard overnight service will have your product delivered by 8:00 PM the next business day after shipping.
 Our Shipping Information section provides additional details.

 People often ask how much wild game meat they should order, especially for parties.
 The answer depends on many things.
 The number of people, the number of courses, big eaters vs. light eaters, the cut of meat all must be taken into consideration.
 To help you estimate how much you will need follow this link to some estimated serving information.